-- 7. Federal, state, and local officials, as needed for an audit, or evaluation of, or compliance with a state or federally funded education program and in accordance with a written agreement developed pursuant to 34 CFR 99.35 - 8.
+- 7. Federal, state, and local officials, as needed for an audit, evaluation, or compliance activity related to a state or federally funded education program and in accordance with a written agreement developed pursuant to 34 CFR 99.35 - 8.
 Any county placing agency acting as an authorized representative of a state or local educational agency which is required to audit or evaluate a state or federally supported education program pursuant to item #7 above - 9.
 Any person, agency, or organization authorized in compliance with a court order or lawfully issued subpoena

 Unless otherwise instructed by the court, the Superintendent or designee shall, prior to disclosing a record pursuant to a court order or subpoena, give the parent/guardian or adult student at least three days' notice of the name of the requesting agency and the specific record requested, if lawfully possible within the requirements of the judicial order.
+(Education Code 49077; 5 CCR 435; 34 CFR 99.31)

-10. Any district attorney who is participating in or conducting a truancy mediation program or participating in the presentation of evidence in a truancy petition

-- 11. A district attorney's office for consideration against a parent/guardian for failure to comply with compulsory education laws - 12.
-Any probation officer, district attorney, or counsel of record for a minor student who is a minor for the purposes of conducting a criminal investigation or an investigation in regards to declaring the minor a ward of the court or involving a violation of a condition of probation, subject to evidentiary rules specified in Welfare and Institutions Code 701
+- 10. Any district attorney who is participating in or conducting a truancy mediation program or participating in the presentation of evidence in a truancy petition (Education Code 49076) - 11.
+A district attorney's office for consideration against a parent/guardian for failure to comply with compulsory education - 12.
+Any probation officer, district attorney, or counsel of record for a minor student for the purposes of conducting a criminal investigation or an investigation in regards to declaring the minor student a ward of the court or involving a violation of a condition of probation, subject to evidentiary rules specified in Welfare and Institutions Code 701 educational rights, unless specifically authorized by state or federal law.

-When disclosing records for these purposes, the Superintendent or designee shall obtain written certification from the recipient of the records that the information will not be disclosed to another party without prior written consent of the student's parent/guardian or the holder of the student's educational rights, unless specifically authorized by state or federal law.
+When disclosing records for these purposes, the Superintendent or designee shall obtain written certification from the recipient of the records that the information will not be disclosed to another party without prior written consent of the student's parent/guardian or the holder of the student's